-Benefit Description You pay Maternity care In-Network Out-of-Network Complete maternity (obstetrical) care, such as: Prenatal care Screening for gestational diabetes for pregnant women between 24 to 28 weeks gestation or first prenatal visit for women at high risk Delivery Postnatal care Note: Here are some things to keep in mind: You do not need to precertify your vaginal delivery; see page 51 for other circumstances, such as extended stays for you or your baby.
-You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a vaginal delivery we will extend your inpatient stay if medically necessary.
+Benefit Description You pay Preventive care, children (cont.)
+In-Network Out-of-Network Physical examinations and immunizations required for obtaining or continuing employment or insurance, attending schools or camp, athletic exams, or travel.
+Immunizations, boosters, and medications for travel or work-related exposure.
+All charges All charges Maternity care In-Network Out-of-Network Complete maternity (obstetrical) care, such as: Prenatal care Screening for gestational diabetes for pregnant women after 24 weeks Delivery Postnatal care Note: Here are some things to keep in mind: You do not need to precertify your vaginal delivery; see page 23 for other circumstances, such as extended stays for you or your baby.
+You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
+We will extend your inpatient stay if medically necessary.
 We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
-We will cover other care of an infant who requires nonroutine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
+We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
 We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
-Circumcisions are covered 100% during newborn stay.
-Note: Circumcisions following the newborn stay are covered under the surgical benefits at the applicable copayment or coinsurance. primary care physician (PCP) \$25 copayment - initial visit only Tier 1 premium-designated specialist \$50 copayment - initial visit only Non-designated specialist \$75 copayment - initial visit only Out-of-Network 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) Hospital services are covered under Section 5(c) and Surgical benefits section 5(b).
-Breastfeeding support, supplies and counseling for each birth Nothing 100% Not covered: All charges.
-All charges Routine sonograms to determine fetal age, size or sex
+PCP: \$25 copay (applies only to initial visit); \$50 copay Tier 1 premium-designated specialist (applies only to initial visit); \$75 copay in-network non-premium-designated specialist (applies only to initial visit);